MicrosoftDocs/power-platform/power-platform/admin/configure-default-sync-filters.md

 Once the old filters are deleted, now you can apply the new Outlook filter template.

 1. Open the [XrmToolBox](https://www.xrmtoolbox.com/).
-2. From the default landing page, select the **Synchronization Filter Templates** tab and then the new template that was created in step 2.
+2. From the default landing page, select the **Synchronization Filter Templates** tab and then the new filter template that was created in step two.
 On the command bar, select **Apply to users**.

    > [!div class="mx-imgBorder"]
    > ![Select the new template](media/default-sync-filter-20.png "Select the new template")